 - Dark and Troubled Past: Sarah has a number of dark details in her past, many of which are only alluded to.
 Her mother suffered from depression and eventually committed suicide, and there seems to have been some accident involving Willow that led to Sarah no longer owning the horse.

 - Ending by Ascending: The film ends with Sarah apparently being beamed up.
 One of the last shots is of her body rising up from the ground into a bright, white light.
-Whether she's time travelling, being abducted by aliens, or simply ascending to heaven is left ambiguous.
+Whether she's time-traveling, being abducted by aliens, or simply ascending to heaven is left ambiguous.

-- Fan Disservice: Sarah walks into a store completely naked at one point, though in her incoherent state this is far from sexy.
+- Fan Disservice: Sarah walks into a store completely naked at one point, with her nudity being depicted in full-frontal view, though in her incoherent state, this is far from sexy.

 - Generation Xerox: Sarah's character arc parallels her grandmother's life story: becoming increasingly delusional and paranoid, and ultimately being institutionalized.
 Sarah seizes on this as evidence not that she should seek help, but that she literally is her grandmother, or a version of her.